Case Study of Stroke: Assisting a 62-year-old to live independently after Physical Therapy

 Following stabilisation, the patient was relocated to a specialised stroke rehab unit.
 The main goal is to regain her strength, balance and independence through intensive physical rehabilitation and progressive programs.

-• Passive range-of-motion (ROM) exercises for the right limbs
+• ROM exercises are done for the right upper and lower limbs

-• Mirror therapy to activate the brain-limb connection
+• Mirror therapy to activate the connection between the brain

 Phase 2: Early Mobilisation (Week 4–6)